arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 - `"canceled"`: The execution was permanently canceled, either by the user or by an error.
 - `"fatal error"`: The execution has failed and cannot recover.
-- `"in error"` (currently unused): The execution is in an error state.
+- `"in error"`: The execution is in an error state.
 This can be caused by DB-Servers being not reachable or being non responsive.
 The execution might recover later, or switch to `"canceled"` if it was not able to recover successfully.